mjazzi/pyNPM/README.md

     ```

 ## Additional Notes
-- Ensure the input.d/ output.d/ and executables/ directory are created and populated before running the code.
+- Ensure the input#ID.d/ output#ID.d/ are created and populated before running the code, and most recent version of the aero-s and rob executables are linked within the input#ID.d/parameters.py file
 - Refer to the inline comments and documentation within the code for detailed usage instructions and customization options.
 - For any issues or questions, please contact mjazzi@stanford.edu